St Matthew-in-the-City: History

 As Auckland expanded in the 1840s, residential and commercial buildings sprung up to the west of Queen Street.
 To serve the Anglicans amongst the growing population, George Selwyn, New Zealand's first Anglican bishop, acquired land from the Crown in 1843 at the corner of Hobson and Wellesley Street.
 Anglican worship began in 1853 in the timber school building from which Selwyn first conducted services.

 In 1855 Selwyn appointed the designer of Old St Paul's, Wellington, the Reverend Frederick Thatcher, as vicar of the new parish of St Matthew's.
 On 13 July, 30 people met in the school room to constitute the new parish.
 A wooden Gothic Revival church was built in 1863.

 Eastern Auckland remained the establishment part of the city.
 Meanwhile, St Matthew's in the west became the church of merchants and shopkeepers.
 Its finances reflected their support and acumen.
-From a shaky start – the Rev'd Thatcher's annual stipend was supplemented by 88 pounds from his military and prison chaplaincies – the parish became self-supporting within 10 years.
+From a shaky start – Thatcher's annual stipend was supplemented by 88 pounds from his military and prison chaplaincies – the parish became self-supporting within 10 years.
 By 1868 its income was 1000 pounds a year, then the largest in the diocese.

 As Auckland grew to the west, so new parishes were established and St Matthew's built a mission chapel, St Thomas', in Freemans Bay in 1876.

 In 1896 the parish decided it was time to build the stone church.
 John Loughborough Pearson, designer of both Truro Cathedral in Cornwall and St John's Cathedral in Brisbane, Australia was engaged, but before he could complete the plans he died in December 1897.
 His son, Frank Loughborough Pearson, completed his work and the cornerstone was laid on 23 April 1902 by Governor Lord Ranfurly.

 The building includes a 1300-year-old stone from the ruins of St Augustine's Abbey, England, and is listed as a Category I Historic Place by Heritage New Zealand.
 It has a peal of eight bells, most of which were made in 1862, rung in the change ringing style by members of The Australian and New Zealand Association of Bellringers.